lyc102/ifem/docs/index.md

 1. `help funexample` displays a description of and syntax for the function `funexample`.
 For example, `help mg` will show basic usage for `mg` function in the plain text.
 2. `ifem funexampledoc` show detailed description.
 For example, `ifem mgdoc` will explain the `mg` function step by step in `html` format.
 But not every function has a html documentation.

-## References
+## License and References

+iFEM can be freely distributed under GPL 3.0.
 If you feel iFEM is helpful for your research, please acknowledge your use by citing:

 > L. Chen. iFEM: an integrated finite element method package in MATLAB.
 Technical Report, University of California at Irvine, 2009.